Paul S. Kemp

-Paul S. Kemp is a fantasy author known for his Forgotten Realms and Star Wars novels.
+Paul S. Kemp is an American fantasy author known for his Forgotten Realms and Star Wars novels.

 Education

 Kemp is a graduate of the University of Michigan–Dearborn.
 Kemp is a 2000 graduate of the University of Michigan School of Law.

 Career

 Some examples of his work include Resurrection, the final installation of War of the Spider Queen series.
 He is also a strong defender of shared world fiction.

 Personal life

 Kemp is a Dungeons & Dragons player.
 He also practices corporate law in Detroit.
 Kemp lives in Grosse Pointe, Michigan, with his wife Jennifer.